Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 ## Important Implementation Details

 - The AI is configured to provide one-sentence responses by default
-- The backend uses the `gemini-2.0-flash-thinking-exp-01-21` model
+- The backend uses the `gemini-2.0-flash` model
+- A 10-second timeout is applied to all AI queries to prevent long-running requests
-- Error handling is implemented for both API key issues and model processing errors
+- Error handling is implemented for both API key issues and model processing errors, including timeouts

 ## Development Notes